Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/write-connector.md

 - Study the sample requests to the Koppeltaal server

 ### Which FHIR resources to support
 The needs of the application(s) that use the connector will determine which FHIR resources the connector needs to support.
 It is not necessary for a connector to be able to handle all `Message` types.
-In the administration console on the Koppeltaal server an application can be subscribed to specific message types.
+In the Koppeltaal server user interface, an application can be subscribed to specific message types.

 ### FHIR model libraries
 HL7.org provides so called _Reference Implementations_ for a small number of programming languages.
 These are basic libraries that contain FHIR resource models and validation schemas that can be used in writing a connector: [DSTU1] / [current version].